GEDE-RDA-Europe/GEDE/Blockchains/README.md

 # Blockchain Technology
 This folder contains all information that has been collected within the realm of the GEDE topic group as relevant for the discussion of blockchain technology (BCT) with a particular focus on possible application scenarios in the research domain.

-The intention is to soon publish here a paper summarising the usefulness of BCT from a resarch perspective that will further be discussed in the RDA GEDE community and beyond.
-Its content might be controversial.
+The folder also contains the final paper summarising th usefulness of BCT from a research perspective which may be controversial since blockchain technology is still in development.
+The final document is called: Blockchain Technology and FAIR Digital Objects - what is needed in science?
 Please, send us your comments and other useful documents on "BCT in the resarch area".

 Currently, we collected the following information which we believe is neutral and factual and not written by someone who wants to sell this technology.